 (2) On the June Grant Date, Mr. DeLuccia was granted stock options to purchase 350,000 shares of common stock.
 40% of the stock options granted became vested and exercisable on the June Grant Date, and 60% of the stock options shall become vested and exercisable as of each monthly anniversary from the June Grant Date, such that all stock options shall be fully vested and exercisable by June 29, 2024.
 On the July Grant Date, the Mr. DeLuccia was granted stock options to purchase 500,000 shares of common stock in connection with his service as the Executive Chairman pursuant to his employment agreement.
-25% of the stock options granted became vested and exercisable on the July Grant Date, and 75% of the stock options shall be fully vested and exercisable as of each monthly anniversary from the July Grant Date, such that all stock options shall be fully vested and exercisable by July 1, 2024.
-On February 13, 2023, (the "February Grant Date"), Mr. DeLuccia was granted stock options to purchase 130,000 shares of common stock in connection with his service as Executive Chairman pursuant to his employment agreement, and such stock options shall become vested and exercisable by July 1, 2024.
+25% of the stock options granted became vested and exercisable on the July Grant Date, and 75% of the stock options shall become vested and exercisable as of each monthly anniversary from the July Grant Date, such that all stock options shall be fully vested and exercisable by July 1, 2024.
 On February 13, 2023, (the "February Grant Date"), Mr. DeLuccia was granted stock options to purchase 130,000 shares of common stock in connection with his service as Executive Chairman pursuant to his employment agreement, and such stock options shall become vested and exercisable pro-rata on a monthly basis over 36 months, such that all stock options shall be fully vested and exercisable by February 13, 2026.
+On February 23, 2024. (the "February Grant Date"), Mr. DeLuccia was granted stock options to purchase 250,000 shares of common stock in connection with his service as Executive Chairman pursuant to his employment agreement, and such stock options shall become vested and exercisable pro-rata on a monthly basis over 36 months, such that all stock options shall be fully vested and exercisable by February 23, 2027.